TasPorts operate eleven Maritime Ports, four of which are classified as Security Regulated Ports and are outlined below:

 Information on the MSIC application process and/or Site Access Pass process can be found here.

-Visitors can enter the port on the condition they have an operational need to do so and are fully escorted by someone who holds a valid MSIC & TasPorts induction.
-Visitors are granted five visits per calendar year and if further access is required after this time they will then be required to apply for an MSIC.
+Visitors can enter the port on the condition they have an operational need to do so, and are fully escorted by someone who holds a valid MSIC access card.
+Visitors are granted a maximum of five visits under escort, and if further access is required after this time they will be required to apply for an MSIC prior to their next visit to a security regulated port.
+‘Apply’ refers to having completed the MSIC application online, completed the induction online, lodged and paid for their MSIC application prior to access to the port being approved.
+MSIC application process can be found here: https://www.tasports.com.au/corporate/msic-access-induction/

 TasPorts operate a 24/7 Security Operations Centre which is responsible for monitoring and managing security related activities state-wide.
 Any queries regarding security or other port matters can be directed to 1300 366 742.